Architected/next-js-sample-app/app.md

 # Introduction

-This NextJS sample application is a file management application that utilises the Architected Back-end-as-Service APIs for all back-end interactions.
+This Next.js sample application is a file management application that utilises the Architected Back-end-as-Service APIs for all back-end interactions.

 The services used in this fully functional sample application include the following: